 World Bank president Robert Zoellick called for the lifting of trade barriers that contribute to food price inflation.

-“We need an international call to remove export bans and restrictions,” Zoellick told the news conference.
+”We need an international call to remove export bans and restrictions,” Zoellick told the news conference. ”These controls encourage hoarding drive up prices and hurt the poorest people around the world, who are struggling to feed themselves,” he said.

 Trade barriers ”must be lifted at the minimum for humanitarian food purchases and transportation by the WFP”, he said, referring to the World Food Programme, the UN agency that delivers emergency food aid.